Denominational Resources for Closing and Merging Churches

 To jump directly to the Denominational Resource list, click here: bit.ly/DenominationalResources

-Ecumenical Approaches to Church Closure and Merger
+Approaches to Church Closure & Merger

 Each year thousands of congregations close their doors permanently.
 These closing churches cover the political and theological spectrum.
 Catholic, Protestant, and Pentecostal churches all conclude ministry.
 “Liberal” churches that affirm all genders and sexual orientations close; “conservative” churches that maintain strict gender roles also close.
 Quaker meetings are laid down.
 Established national churches deconsecrate ancient sanctuaries.
 Fiercely independent churches merge or consolidate.
 Young church plants fail to charter.
 Historic congregations sell their buildings and restart in a new place.
 Churches in every tradition face uncertain futures.
 What differs is how each tradition approaches decisions like closure.